Key Takeaways

 So if someone tells you that a felony conviction always means a loss of civil rights to firearms; remember that a Minnesota felony conviction doesn’t always impair gun rights indefinitely.
 And recommend this article for the roadmap of the law.

+Thomas Gallagher is a Minnesota Defense Attorney who handles criminal cases involving self-defense, and gun crimes.
 A Second Amendment and Bill of Rights supporter; Thomas Gallagher has taught and written on firearms law and the law of self-defense.

 Restoring Gun Rights after a Minnesota Misdemeanor Domestic Conviction.

-Gun With No Serial Number | Privately Made Firearm
+Gallagher Wins No Serial Number | Privately Made Firearm case

 What are Minnesota “Crimes of Violence?“